dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 In the previous section I stressed few times that the excitation loops considered are the ones which are *topologically trivial*.
 What if we considered e.g., Pauli $$X$$ strings which were making topologically *non-trivial* loops (e.g., ones corresponding to $$C_1, C_2 \textrm{or} C_3$$ in Fig. !!!)?
 Note that such *non-trivial* loops are automatically *non-local* since they need to transverse through the whole system.

 Let us take a ground state of the toric code, say the one consisting of topologically trivial loops.
 What happens if we now apply to it a topologically non-trivial Pauli string loop, say $$C_2$$?
-Linearity allows us to apply the topologically non-trivial string to each of the components in the closed-loop superposition: therefore now all of the terms within the superposition belong to the $$C_2$$ equivalence class and the resulting state is thus another ground state $\vert \psi_2 \rangle (as shown in Fig. 4).
+Linearity allows us to apply the topologically non-trivial string to each of the components in the closed-loop superposition: therefore now all of the terms within the superposition belong to the $$C_2$$ equivalence class and the resulting state is thus another ground state $$\vert \psi_2 \rangle$$ (as shown in Fig. 4).
 Applying the same argument to the other ground states we immediately notice the following

 **Fact 5:** Ground states are **locally indistinguishable** i.e. may be mapped onto each other only by using non-local operators.
 {:.note}